LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/memshad_mannambeth/ckad/03-k8s-observability.md

 - Metrics Server for CKAD
   - Retrieves metrics from each node and pod, aggregates them and stores them **in-memory** and does not store them on disk.
   - Cannot see historical data.
-  - kubelet receives instructions from kube api server and running pods and nodes. kubelet contains a sub-component called cAdvisor.
+  - The kubelet receives instructions from the Kubernetes API server regarding the running Pods and Nodes.
+It includes a sub-component called `cAdvisor`.
-  - cAdvisor retrieves performance metrics from Pods and exposing them on kubelet api and exposing them through kubelet api for metrics server
+  - `cAdvisor` retrieves performance metrics from Pods and exposes them through the kubelet API.
+These metrics are then made available to the metrics server via the kubelet API.
   - `minikube addons enable metrics-server`
   - `git clone https://github.com/kubernetes-incubator/metrics-server.git`: retrieve deployment files for metrics server
   - `kubectl create -f deploy/1.8+/`